bajpainaman/siactic/README.md

 ## Summary (TL;DR)

 **Sciatic Protocol** is an open protocol for decentralized machine learning, enabling universal discovery and interaction of services from any Sciatic-enabled platform.
-The protocol comprises multiple layers, similar to HTTP, and includes:
+The protocol comprises multiple layers, similar to BECKN, and includes:

 - **Application Layer**
 - **Network and Transaction Layer**